SifaKasena/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias - creates an alias ls with value rm *
+0-alias - creates an alias ls with value rm * 1-hello_you - prints hello 'user'
 2-path - adds /action to path
-1-hello_you - prints hello 'user'
-4-global_variables - prints all global variables
-5-local_variables - prints all local varables, environent variables and functions 6-create_local_variable - creates a local variable BEST with value School
+3-paths - counts he number of directories in PATH 4-global_variables - prints all global variables 5-local_variables - prints all local varables, environent variables and functions 6-create_local_variable - creates a local variable BEST with value School